 The works are divided into three volumes containing 365 entries on medicaments and their descriptions derived from 252 kinds of plants, 67 kinds of animals and 46 kinds of minerals.
 The medicaments are rated with three grades: top, medium and lower.
 It is a compilation of all the medicaments knowledge in China before the Han Dynasty.
 In the book, four energies (rise, down, float and sink) and five flavors (spicy, sweet, sour, bitter and salty) are used to describe the performances and functions of the herbs.
 It also provides the methodology of the compatibility, processing and storage of medicines and other related issues.

 The Yellow Emperor's Classic of Medicine (Pinyin: Huangdi Neijing) is the earliest existing works on the theories of TCM that has been regarded as the source doctrinal for Chinese medicine for more than two millennia.
-The works are composed of two texts each consisted of nine volumes, or eighty-one chapters, in a question-and-answer format between the mythical Huangdi (Yellow Emperor) and a few of his equally legendary ministers.
+The works are composed of two texts each consisted of nine volumes, or eighty-one chapters.
+It is proudly listed as Registered Heritage Memory of The World by United Nations Educational Scientific and Cultural Organization.

 The first text, Basic Questions (Pinyin: Suwen) covers the theoretical foundation of TCM and its diagnostic methods.
 The second text, Spiritual Pivot (Pinyin: Lingshu), discusses acupuncture therapy in great detail.
 Completed during the Spring and Autumn Period, the body of work is a systemic summary of the theories of yin-yang and the five natural elements, the adaptation of the human body to its natural surroundings, five movements and six climates, viscera and channels and collaterals, mechanism of diseases, diagnostic methods, rules of treatment and acupuncture.
 It covers not only medical science but also other scientific achievements of human beings in astronomy, geography, philosophy, anthropology, sociology, war strategies, mathematics and ecology, which astonishingly revealed a lot of achievements that the modern science tries to prove or is about to prove.